w3f/Grants-Program/applications/dorahacks-quadratic-funding.md

 Eventually, we hope to run KSM and DOT quadratic funding grants on a regular basis, and make it a continuous effort to support and incubate developer projects from the community, by the community.
 Meanwhile, we want to make the pallet availale as a module for every other parachain to run their own quadratic funding grant.

 ## Additional Information
 DoraHacks' blockchain developer platform HackerLink is currently hosting the Binance Smart Chain Quadratic Funding Grant Round-1.
 The BSC foundation donated $50,000 to this round to support BSC-based developer projects.
 This grant can be accessed at https://hackerlink.io/en/grant.

 There is a smart contract deployed on the BSC mainnet to process all quadratic voting and funding activities, and the smart contract has been audited by Certik. https://github.com/dorahacksglobal/BSCQuadraticFundingGrant

+DoraHacks is an active hackathon organizer and developer community in the blockchain space.
+DoraHacks has been organizing blcokchain hackathons and developer communities in 8 countries and ~20 cities around the world (Boston, SF, San Jose, Beijing, Hangzhou, Bangalore, Berlin, Oxford, Tokyo, Seoul... etc.)